No. 16 Martin Street: Plot

 Cleo later informs Fournier that Max is Audrey's drug source.
 Fournier devises a plan to determine Max's supplier.
 After working out the details, he leaves a note for Cleo.
 The note instructs her to make advances toward Max and persuades him to escort her to his home.
 While they are heading towards Max's home, Fournier will impersonate a crook and try to rob them.
 During the mugging, Fournier will force Max to identify his drug supplier.
 She follows his instructions to the letter, but a fight breaks out during the fake robbery attempt.
 Max escapes but leaves his coat on the ground.
 Fournier scrutinizes the coat and finds cocaine decks and a note addressed to "16 Martin Street."

 Audrey arrives at a home on 16 Martin Street.
 She walks inside and greets Max and Joe.
 Joe turns out to be another cocaine addict.
 Both men are preparing decks of cocaine.
 Then Audrey goes through a secret panel and delivers some cocaine decks to someone waiting outside.
 Once finished with her work, she gets ready to leave.

 On the same morning, Cleo, in disguise, heads out to 16 Martin Street.
 Cleo reaches the address, just as Audrey is just leaving, but Audrey does not recognize the disguised Cleo.
 When Cleo enters the room, she finds the room deserted.

 Fournier has left her a powerful fake narcotic and skeleton key.
 He has instructed her to replace the fake narcotic for the cocaine.
 Since no one is around, she starts swapping the narcotic for the real dope.

 Completing her mission, she looks around the room.
 She discovers the secret panel and is about to investigate further when Joe returns.
-Cleo tells Joe she found they had left the panel door open, and she was merely was peeking in.
+Cleo tells Joe she found they had left the panel door open, and she was merely peeking in.
 Cleo exits the house and goes home to preparations for her show that evening.

 Night comes, and Fournier waits at the police station to see what Cleo has uncovered.
 While Fournier waits for Cleo, plainclothes men are watching 16 Martin Street.
 The plain cloth men observe Audrey and Max enter the house.

 After finishing her last show, Cleo goes directly to the police station.
 She meets Fournier and tells him everything she has discovered.
 They decide to head to 16 Martin Street immediately.
 Once they arrive, they surround the house, and Cleo leads them to the front door.
 They break down the door and find Max and Joe high on cocaine.
 The police arrest the two, then Cleo shows them the secret panel.
 After breaking into the private room, they find Audrey and Browne locked in an embrace.
 After a brief struggle, the police take Browne into custody.
 Cleo helps Fournier search the rest of the premises.